accsensors/astr/README.md

 ## Make a GPS Map of UPAS Data

 The `astr` package includes the experimental function `gps_map` for making a GPS map of PM2.5 or CO2 data.
-This functions is mainly for use with our online [Shiny App](https://accsensors.shinyapps.io/shinyAST/), but can be used in general scripts.
+This function is mainly for use with our online [Shiny App](https://accsensors.shinyapps.io/shinyAST/), but can be used in general scripts.
 Since `gps_map` is experimental, the look and functionality of the map may see rapid changes during future